Keyboard shortcuts

 1. Creates a Cargo project in the handlers directory

-2. Writes your code to src/main.rs
+2. Writes your code to src/lib.rs

-3. Generates Cargo.toml with the SDK dependency
+3. Generates Cargo.toml with the SDK dependency and cdylib crate type

 4. Runs cargo build --release to compile